wansitorres/Hackathon/README.md

 # PropGuard
+This was made by Juan Cesar Torres along with Xiorence Cai, Noela Bunag, Ronald Pat Pascual, and Christine Chagas as a submission for Hack The Future Hackathon.

 ## Overview
 PropGuard is a Python-based application designed to validate real estate listings by leveraging advanced AI agents.
 It ensures the authenticity and accuracy of property details, images, and reviews, providing a comprehensive analysis to potential buyers and real estate professionals.